HuyaneMatsu/vampytest/README.md

 ### Skipping tests

-Vampytest provides decorators to skip or mark tests as skipped on certain conditions.
+Vampytest provides decorators to skip or mark tests as skipped in certain conditions.

 ```py3
 import vampytest